tabcat/dynamic-content/ARTICLE.md

 #### Run Examples

 There are two example scripts.
-One is interactive, meaning after the example runs a REPL is started with global variables available to operate the replication manually.
+One is interactive, meaning after the example runs, a REPL starts with global variables available to operate the replication manually.

 The scripts are `npm run example` and `npm run interactive`.

-**If something is not working please open an [issue](https://github.com/tabcat/dynamic-content/issues)!**
+**If something is broken please open an [issue](https://github.com/tabcat/dynamic-content/issues)!**

 ### What's Happening?

-The example consists 3 [helia](https://github.com/ipfs/helia) nodes, named `client1`, `client2`, and `server`.
+The example consists of 3 [Helia](https://github.com/ipfs/helia) nodes, named `client1`, `client2`, and `server`.
 The `server` represents a reliable machine used as a

 1. IPLD pinning server